pmvr/pykey/README.md

 Part of the bootloader is also the device's ec private key, which is used in the MakeCredential command (FIDO2) and register command (U2F) to sign the response.
 Note, that the device's attestation certificate is issued on the relying public key.

+**TODO**: For final release access port protection ([nRF52 APPPROTECT](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.nrf52832.ps.v1.1%2Fdif.html&cp=2_2_0_15_1&anchor=concept_udr_mns_1s)) must be activated.

-## CircuitPython
+## Adapted CircuitPython
-The nordic port of CircuitPython makes use of the CryptoCell-310.
-In particular support for SHA256, HMAC-SHA256, ECC and AES-128 has been added.
-For the PIN protocol the AES-256 is required, which is not supported by the CryptoCell in hardware.
+The nrf port of CircuitPython makes use of the CryptoCell-310.
+In particular support for SHA256, HMAC-SHA256, ECDSA, ECDH, AES-128 andd secure random numbers has been added.

+For the PIN protocol the AES-256 is required, which is not supported by the CryptoCell 310 in hardware.
 This is why [Tiny AES](https://github.com/kokke/tiny-AES-c) has also been added.

 In addition, the implementation of FIDO2/U2F is included to the final hex image.
 On the first boot of the image, the implementation is copied to the internal FAT filesystem.

-The only remaing interface is USB HID with the FIDO descriptor.
+The only remaing interface is USB HID with the FIDO report descriptor.
+This has been configured in `mpconfigboard.mk` for the `PCA10059` and `hid_report_descriptors.py` in the `tools` directory.

 ## Implementation of FIDO2/U2F
 The implementation is done in Python.